 Quatermain [blackout]realises that as the air is not running out, there must be a connection to the surface.
 The team regather their strength and search for a secret passageway.
 Eventually they find it and escape, although only with a few handfuls of diamonds from the vast treasure hoard.[/blackout]

 The [blackout]passage leads to the surface workings of the mine, where the exhausted expedition members collapse.
 Eventually, Umbopa’s men find them and return them to the capital.
-However, in the mine’s mud-pit they’re unable to rediscover the secret passage to the treasure room.[/blackout]
+However, they’re unable to rediscover the secret passage to the treasure room in the mud-pit of the surface workings.[/blackout]

 Quatermain [blackout]and his friends decide to risk a return through the desert to British territory.
 Making their way by a different route, they find Curtis’s brother stranded at an oasis.
 Back in Britain, even the tiny fraction of King Solomon’s treasure that they stole is enough to make them all rich.[/blackout]

 (For more on summarising stories, see How to Write a Novel Synopsis)

 Obviously, King Solomon’s Mines is a Victorian novel and steeped in the conventions and concerns of Victorian Britain.
 These imperialist, racist and sexist views are offensive to most people these days, but as I’ve noted in many of my reviews of other classics like She, The Riddle of the Sands and The Great Impersonation, if you want to enjoy the story you must make allowances for the views of the time.